umbraesoulsbane/dnsTools/README.md

 # Coldfusion Based dnsTools

 This provides tools for bulk dns functions like digs as well as the ability to take AWS Route 53 exports and converts them to creates.
 Install
 Docker and run docker-compose file to launch container.
 Open a browser to http://localhost/ to access tools.

+**Note:** This application has not been hardened or vulnerability tested and is not intended for production use.

-### Features
+## Features
 - awsFormatter.cfm: Take AWS JSON Exports and Converts them per [AWS Route 53 rules](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/hosted-zones-migrating.html#hosted-zones-migrating-edit-records) to allow creates.
 - digDug.cfm: Basic DNS tools.
   - Allows Bulk DNS Lookups against specific Name Servers